ryanallen/words-of-my-perfect-teacher/README.md

 *na ro pa* (1016-1100), Indian [paṇḍita](#paṇḍita) and [siddha](#siddha), the disciple of [Tilopa](#tilopa) and teacher of [Mārpa the Translator](#mārpa).

 ## Natural state
-*gnas lugs*, Skt. *prakriti*, lit. way of abiding.
+*gnas lugs*, Skt. *prakṛti*, lit. way of abiding.
 "The nature or condition of everything."
 DICT.

 ## Nectar
 see [ambrosia](#ambrosia)